pammirato/data_processing/reconstruction_post_processing/README.md

-it is very important to scale the reconstruction, because the initial output from colmap is in arbitrary units.
+It is **very important to scale the reconstruction**, because the initial output from colmap is in arbitrary units.

+There should be no need to tune any parameters in these scripts.
+Each should have detailed comments to explain how they work.